spencerjbeckwith/supersprite/README.md

 }
 ```

-The most important option is `dir`, which should be a directory of your sprite assets. ***As of right now, supersprite can only compile GIFs into your atlas.*** The entire directory is crawled for every GIF that is present, which then gets split and placed onto the atlas as a sprite.
-Even if your sprite is only one image, *it must still be in .gif format.* Sub-folders are crawled as well, allowing you to organize your assets better - but this does not have any impact on the way they are named.
-As such, *make sure every sprite (regardless of its location in the file system) has a unique name.*
+The most important option is `dir`, which should be a directory of your sprite assets. ***As of right now, supersprite can only compile GIFs and PNGs into your atlas.*** The following rules are followed when searching for images to compile:

+1. Every GIF file found in the root folder and immediate child folders is compiled into its own, individual sprite.
+2. Every PNG file found in the root folder is compiled into a single-image sprite.
+3. Every immediate child folder with PNG files in it compiles them all into one sprite, under the name of the folder.
+    - The PNGs that make the frames of the sprite are ordered according to their order in the filesystem, e.g. alphabetically.
+    - GIFs within folders still compile into their own sprites, even if there are PNGs present in that folder.
+The GIF will use its filename instead of the folder name, while the PNGs will use the folder name.
+    - If no PNGs are in a folder, no sprite will be created for it.

+All other file types are currently ignored.
+As of now, there is no way to load a sprite strip without converting it to a GIF or a folder of PNG images.

+Example directory:
+- `sprites`
+    - `pngFolder`
+        - `frame0.png`
+        - `frame1.png`
+        - `frame2.png`
+    - `pngFolder2_8_8`
+        - `0.png`
+        - `1.png`
+        - `gifSprite_2_2.gif`
+    - `gifFolder`
+        - `foo.gif`
+        - `bar.gif`
+    - `singularImage.png`
+    - `gif1.gif`
+    - `gif2.gif`

+Will output the following sprites:
+- `pngFolder`
+- `pngFolder2` (with an origin of 8,8)
+- `gifSprite` (with an origin of 2,2)
+- `foo`
+- `bar`
+- `singularImage`
+- `gif1`
+- `gif2`

+Regardless of whether a sprite was originally GIF or PNG makes no difference in how it is used from supersprite.

-**The name of your GIF file becomes the name of your sprite when you use it in code.** So, if your GIF is named `mySprite.gif` you'll access it with supersprite as `spr.mySprite`.
+**The name of your GIF file, PNG file, or PNG folder becomes the name of your sprite when you use it in code.** So, if your GIF is named `mySprite.gif` you'll access it with supersprite as `spr.mySprite`.

-**To set an origin point for your sprite, place coordinates *at the end of your filename, separated with underscores.***.
+**To set an origin point for your sprite, place coordinates *at the end of your filename or folder name, separated with underscores.***.
 If you want `mySprite.gif` to have an origin of (24,8) you would rename it to `mySprite_24_8.gif` but *you would still access it in code as `spr.mySprite`.* Your origins can also be negative: `mySprite_-20_-40.gif`.
 If no origin is defined, it defaults to (0,0) for every sprite.
+This also applies to folders with PNGs: a PNG folder with an origin could be `mySprite_20_20`, for example.

+Make sure all your sprite names are unique or they'll overwrite each other in your output!

 In order to compile your atlas, simply run `npx supersprite` from your project root.
 You can also specify a different config file than the default `supersprite.json` as a third argument if you want.
 Make sure you recompile the atlas and rebuild your game (if using `outputJS` or `outputTS`) each time you add a new sprite resource!